keeth/clj-exif-orientation/README.md

 the image.
 Many image processing and display tools ignore the EXIF orientation flag, resulting in an image that looks incorrectly rotated.

+[This article](http://www.daveperrett.com/articles/2012/07/28/exif-orientation-handling-is-a-ghetto/) discusses the problem in more depth.

 ## Install

 Add this to your project.clj dependencies: